-To achieve the reduction in program spending required under current statute, a surcharge to the assigned family responsibility would be added, and the assigned student responsibility would be increased.
-The rationing parameters for fiscal years 2012 and 2013 are listed below in Table 3.
+To achieve the reduction in Fiscal Year 2012 program spending required under current statute, a surcharge to the assigned family responsibility would be added, and the assigned student responsibility would be increased.
+The rationing parameters for fiscal year 2012 are listed below in Table 3.